vasilvalchanov/Twitter/README.md

 Simple Twitter - ASP.NET MVC App

 •	Users
-o	Users have followers and list of following users. o	Every user can follow the others and can be followed by the others. o	Users may post new tweets. o	Users can edit their own profiles. o	Users can delete their tweets.
+-	Users have followers and list of following users.
+-	Every user can follow the others and can be followed by the others. o	Users may post new tweets. o	Users can edit their own profiles. o	Users can delete their tweets.